Louis Nicollin

 Louis Nicollin (29 June 1943 – 29 June 2017) was a French entrepreneur and director of the Nicollin Company, which specializes in the collection and reprocessing of household and industrial waste.
-Nicollin notably served as chairman of Montpellier Hérault Sport Club, a football team, from 1974 to his death.
+Nicollin notably served as chairman of Montpellier Hérault Sport Club, a football team, from 1974 to his death in 2017.

 Early life

 Nicollin was born in Valence, capital of the Drôme department.
 As a young man he worked in the family business of waste collection.

 Business career

 In 1974, he became chairman of the amateur football club Montpellier Paillade Sport Club, which played in the division d'honneur.
 Under his leadership, and the support of Mayor Georges Frêche, the club grew and was promoted to Ligue 1 within eight years.

 He became the manager in 1977 and developed its activity mainly in Montpellier, before spreading the company around France and creating overseas departments.
 The company has operations in Belgium and Morocco.
 It took the name of Montpellier Hérault Sport Club (MHSC) in 1989, the same year Nicollin became the sole shareholder.
 Under his leadership, the club of Montpellier has won the championship of Ligue 2 in 1987, the Coupe de France in 1990, and Ligue 1 in 2012.

 Nicollin not only invested in football, but also in other sports.
 In rugby, the Nicollin Company was the main sponsor of the AS Béziers Hérault from 1999 to 2009.
 In 2009, through a holding in his name, Nicollin became a shareholder in Montpellier Hérault Rugby Club.
 In 2000, he bought Paris Basket Racing and in 2002 Paris Handball.
 He placed his associates, including Jean-Claude Lemoult, in charge of the teams.
 He is also president of the Fédération Française de Joute et Sauvetage Nautique (FFJSN), a regulatory group for water jousting.

 His responsibilities and his image in the sports world raised Nicollin's profile among local officials, which helped him win new waste collection contracts for the Nicollin Company.
 He was a member of the Club des Cinquante (Club of Fifty), a fraternal organization, as well as the Masonic Lodge of Montpellier, which is affiliated with the Grand Orient de France.
 Nicollin was the 354th richest man in France at the time of his death.

-On 15 April 2012, he told TF1 that he would give himself an orange and blue fauxhauk in the style of Jérémy Ménez if his club finished first.
-On 24 May 2012, Nicollin duly dyed his hair the orange and blue (Montpellier HSC colors) when Montpellier HSC won the 2012 Ligue 1 trophy.
+On 15 April 2012, Nicollin told TF1 that he would dye his hair in a fauxhawk style, in orange and blue—the colours of Montpellier HSC—if the club won the 2012 Ligue 1 trophy.
+The following month, under his presidency, Montpellier secured its first Ligue 1 title, a landmark achievement in French football.
+On 24 May 2012, he honoured his promise by colouring his hair in the club’s colours during the title celebrations.

+Nicollin remained president of the club until his death on 29 June 2017, which coincided with his 74th birthday.
+He was succeeded by his son, Laurent Nicollin, who assumed the role of club president.